cremedelakarim/flappy-bird/memory-bank/progress.md

 – Game Over screen enhanced with clearer score display and delayed restart.
 – Actual game assets (sprites and audio) integrated.
 Bird has flapping animation and sounds are played for flap, score, hit, and game over events.
 The wing sound now plays on every flap.
 – Pipe rendering improved: top pipes are inverted, all pipes connect visually to screen edges using dynamic `displayHeight` (preserving hitboxes), and pipe pair spacing is consistent, preventing overlaps.
+– Implemented sprite-based scoreboard using individual digit images for current score and high score.
+Score display is now always on top and features a celebration animation for multiples of 10.

 ## What's Left to Build
 Mostly complete: